marionettejs/backbone.marionette/docs/marionette.object.md

 # Marionette.Object

-A base class which other classes can extend from.
-Object incorporates many backbone conventions and utilities like `initialize` and `Backbone.Events`.
+Object incorporates backbone conventions `initialize` and `Backbone.Events`.
 Object has all of the [Common Marionette Functionality](./common.md).

 ## Documentation Index